zxk688/LuoJiaChangeDetection/README.md

 ---

 ## 🌐 Contact
-This project is developed by the LuoJiaNET team and the Captain team at Wuhan University.
+This project is developed by the LuoJiaNET team and the CAPTAIN team at Wuhan University.

 Please contact Dr. Xiaokang Zhang (zhangxiaokang@whu.edu.cn) if you have any questions.